bsaund/normalizing_flows/README.md

 ## Installation
-1. Install [tensorflow](https://www.tensorflow.org/install), [tensorflow_probability](https://www.tensorflow.org/probability), [matplotlib](https://matplotlib.org/users/installing.html), and IPython (optional).
+1. Install [tensorflow](https://www.tensorflow.org/install), [tensorflow_probability](https://www.tensorflow.org/probability), [matplotlib](https://matplotlib.org/users/installing.html), and Pillow.
 Clone this repo.
 2. Train and run the model `./normalizing_flows.py`.
 It'll take about an hour to train.
+Reduce `train_iters` in in the `settings` dict to reduce the training time

 You should first see the training points: